cosmos/cosmos-sdk/docs/intro/README.md

 - Copy the `docs/examples/basecoin` directory.
 - Use community tools!
 More info to come.

+## SDK Directory Structure

+The SDK is laid out in the following directories:

+- `baseapp`: Defines the template for a basic [ABCI](https://github.com/tendermint/tendermint/tree/master/abci) application so that your Cosmos-SDK application can communicate with the underlying Tendermint node.
+- `client`: CLI and REST server tooling for interacting with SDK application.
+- `examples`: Examples of how to build working standalone applications.
+- `server`: The full node server for running an SDK application on top of Tendermint.
+- `store`: The database of the SDK - a Merkle multistore supporting multiple types of underling Merkle key-value stores.
+- `types`: Common types in SDK applications.
+- `x`: Extensions to the core, where all messages and handlers are defined.

 ## Languages

 The Cosmos-SDK is currently written in [Golang](https://golang.org/), though the